Last reviewed 7 March 2022

 During lockdown periods schools have had to utilise different systems to ensure that such pupils have had access to meals.
-DfE guidance, Providing school meals during the coronavirus (Covid-19) outbreak, contains further advice and information.
+The DfE guidance Providing school meals during the coronavirus (Covid-19) outbreak contains further advice and information.

 Support for home learning

-Schools should do all they can to support home learning when pupils cannot attend due to the coronavirus pandemic or for health reasons.
+Schools should do all they can to support home learning when pupils cannot attend due to the coronavirus pandemic (ie, when self-isolating) or for health reasons.
 While staying at home due to coronavirus, parents and carers may be worried about their children's development and the effect of missing school or nursery.